🇦🇺 Australia

 Note: This occupation is on the Core Skills Occupation List (CSOL) only.
 Immigration pathways are employer-sponsored: Skills in Demand visa (Subclass 482 replacement) and Employer Nomination Scheme (Subclass 186).
 Independent points-tested visas (189, 190, 491) are not available.

-Visa Pathways for Electronic Engineering Technicians
+Visa pathways for Electronic Engineering Technician

-TRA Skills Assessment for Electronic Engineering Technicians
+Skills assessment for Electronic Engineering Technician

 Employer Sponsorship Requirements

-The sponsoring employer must provide formal nomination documentation confirming your position title, specific duties, annual salary (which must meet or exceed the current TSMIT of AUD $73,500), and employment conditions.
 The salary offered must align with Australian market rates for the position and cannot fall below the relevant award rates or enterprise agreement rates for comparable roles.
 The employer must also provide evidence that the role is genuine and necessary for their business operations, and that the employment arrangement is bona fide.

 Practitioner Note